Jmdavison/Oberland/README.md

 Go out into the night, gather items and see if you can unlock all of the characters!

 *This game is conceptually unfinished, but has satisfied the requirements for the class project.
-I may continue development at some point.
-But as of now the game stands as an example of my first from scratch HTML5 Canvas game, and has served it's purpose for me educationally.*
+I may continue development at some point, but as of now the game stands as an example of my first from scratch HTML5 Canvas game, and has served it's purpose for me educationally.*

-*Thanks,*

 *-J*